calumleslie77/NTS_AVT_Survey/README.md

 ## Important note

 The application refers to a large number of images which are not included in this repository.
-However, these images are included in the [published application](https://cleslie.shinyapps.io/NTS_AVT_Output/) hosted at shinyapps.io (these images are copyright of the National Trust for Scotland, 2026).
+However, these images are included in the [published application](https://cleslie.shinyapps.io/NTS_AVT_Output/) hosted at shinyapps.io (images copyright National Trust for Scotland, 2026).

 ## Licensing